baedrik/snip721-reference-impl/README.md

 Config is the privacy configuration for the contract.
 * `public_token_supply` - This config value indicates whether the token IDs and the number of tokens controlled by the contract are public.
 If the token supply is private, only minters can view the token IDs and number of tokens controlled by the contract (default: False)
 * `public_owner` - This config value indicates whether token ownership is public or private by default.
 Regardless of this setting a user has the ability to change whether the ownership of their tokens is public or private (default: False)
-* `enable_sealed_metadata` - This config value indicates whether sealed metadata should be enabled.
+* <a name="enablesealed"></a>`enable_sealed_metadata` - This config value indicates whether sealed metadata should be enabled.
 If sealed metadata is enabled, the private metadata of a newly minted token is not viewable by anyone, not even the owner, until the owner calls the [Reveal](#reveal) message.
 When Reveal is called, the sealed metadata is irreversibly unwrapped and moved to the public metadata (as default).
 If `unwrapped_metadata_is_private` is set to true, the sealed metadata will remain as private metadata after unwrapping, but the owner (and anyone the owner has whitelisted) will now be able to see it.
 Anyone will be able to query the token to know whether it has been unwrapped.
 This simulates buying/selling a wrapped card that no one knows which card it is until it is unwrapped.
 If sealed metadata is not enabled, all tokens are considered unwrapped when minted (default: False)
-* `unwrapped_metadata_is_private` - This config value indicates if the [Reveal](#reveal) message should keep the sealed metadata private after unwrapping.
+* <a name="unwrapprivate"></a>`unwrapped_metadata_is_private` - This config value indicates if the [Reveal](#reveal) message should keep the sealed metadata private after unwrapping.
 This config value is ignored if sealed metadata is not enabled (default: False)
 * `minter_may_update_metadata` - This config value indicates whether a minter is permitted to update a token's metadata (default: True)
 * `owner_may_update_metadata` - This config value indicates whether the owner of a token is permitted to update a token's metadata (default: False)
 * `enable_burn` - This config value indicates whether burn functionality is enabled (default: False)